OfficeDev/office-ui-fabric-js/src/documentation/pages/Breadcrumb/Breadcrumb.md

         </ul>
     </div>
     ```
-3. Add the following `<script>` tag to your page, below the references to jQuery and Fabric's JS, to instantiate all Breadcrumbs on the page:
+3. Add the following `<script>` tag to your page, below the references to Fabric's JS, to instantiate all Breadcrumbs on the page:
     ```
     <script>
         var BreadCrumbHTML = document.querySelector('.ms-BreadCrumb');